Democrat Cleo Fields wins re-drawn Louisiana congressional district, flipping red seat blue

 BATON ROUGE, La. -- Democrat Cleo Fields has won Louisiana’s congressional race in a recently redrawn second majority-Black district, flipping a once reliably Republican seat blue.

-His win marks a major victory for Democrats in a state where they will hold two congressional seats for the first time in a decade.
+Fields' win means Democrats will hold two congressional seats in the state for the first time in a decade.
 This is only the second time in nearly 50 years that a Democrat has won in Louisiana’s 6th Congressional District, where new political boundaries were drawn by lawmakers earlier this year.

 Fields’ victory returns him to the U.S. House, which he was elected to in 1992, serving two terms.
 Since then, the 61-year-old state Senator has been a fixture in Louisiana state politics.